dolmagrg123/my_banking_app/README.md

 This token can only be viewed ONCE!
 Make sure you enter the token properly (or save it) before leaving the page otherwise a new token must be generated!

-### <u> In this step we are creating Jenkins pipeline and connecting it to our GitHub.
-This is necessary Jenkins will require permissions to deploy our code from GitHub</u>
+6. ### <u> This step was to point the Jenkins pipeline to our GitHub Repo which has the code that need to be deployed. </u>

-6. Connect GitHub repository to Jenkins
+Connect GitHub repository to Jenkins

 	a.
 Enter the repository HTTPS URL and click "Validate"